Hydatid disease of bone is very rare and is often misdiagnosed because of non-specific presentation and radiology.

 Definitive host – usually a dog

 The adult worm of the parasite lives in the proximal small bowel of the definitive host.
-Eggs are released into the host’s intestine and excreted in the faeces.
+Eggs are released into the host’s intestine and excreted in the feces.

 Intermediate hosts – sheep